ShaunMCole/ShaunColeDESI/readme.txt

     Pertrosian.ipynb       -- contains some useful cocde for computing model petrosian magnitudes Galactocentric.ipynb   -- contains some code useful for converting between helio-centric and galacto-centric redshifts Y3.ipyn                -- Standard analysis of the augmented Y3 catalogue including various global LF estimates
-    Y3-zslice.ipynb        -- Variant of the above in which data is split into redshift slices
+    Slices_vollim.ipynb        -- Variant of the above in which data is split into redshift slices

 Data files:
   Primary:  (can be copied from a DESI repository or elsewhere)